Pop open the bubbly and raise a glass, it’s New Year’s Eve!

 But even if you can’t make it to the fireworks in Valparaiso and Vina, there are a plethora of partying opportunities around the country, especially in Santiago.

-From all of us here at Cascada Expediciones, we hope you have a safe and fun New Year’s Eve, and we wish you a prosperous and successful 2017!
+From all of us here at Cascada Expediciones, we hope you have a safe and fun New Year’s Eve, and we wish you a prosperous and successful new year!
 Feliz Año Nuevo!